HISTORY OF THE INTERFAITH COMMUNITY SERVICES

 In 2008 the Task Force and the community leadership approved the concepts in the five-year plan, which had as its goal a one-stop resource center for those experiencing homelessness, with the emphasis on services resulting in obtaining permanent housing.
 The community leadership also believed that the shelter needed to be as low-barrier as possible so that chronic and vulnerable homeless people could easily enter.
 From this active core group, the Interfaith Community Shelter (ICS) was established.
 Incorporated in 2009, ICS could receive donations under the fiscal sponsorship of the Faith at Work Ministry and was granted its own tax-exempt 501(c)3 status by the IRS in 2010.
 For the winter of 2008-2009, the City provided funds to rent a building for an emergency shelter on St. Michael’s Drive.

-ICS and its collaborators – (St. Elizabeth Shelter, Healthcare for the Homeless, Life Link, Santa Fe Community Services, and Youth Shelters) provided services at their locations during the day and shelter at night at the St. Michael’s Drive location.
-During the winter of 2009-2010, the City funded the rental of the former Pete’s Pets, a pet store on Cerrillos Road, but ICS needed a permanent home.
+ICS and its collaborators – St. Elizabeth’s Shelters, Healthcare for the Homeless, the Life Link, Santa Fe Community Services, and Youth Shelters – provided services at their locations during the day and shelter at night at the St. Michael’s Drive location.
+During the winter of 2009-2010, the City funded the rental of the former Pete’s Pets, a pet store on Cerrillos Road, and “Pete’s Place” officially opened its doors in November 2009.
+But ICS needed a permanent home.
 In 2010 these groups, who had united and were working under a memorandum of understanding, persuaded the City of Santa Fe to purchase the pet store and lease it to ICS for minimal rent.
 ICS offered emergency overnight shelter and daytime services at the Cerrillos Road location during the winter of 2010 – 2011.
 Renovation of the former pet store was planned and would be paid for with donated funds as well as money from the City of Santa Fe and the State of New Mexico.
-During the summer of 2011, under the guidance and design of architect and board member, Vahid Mojarrab, contractors, volunteers, and former guests completely renovated the building.
-Today, the facility at Interfaith Community Shelter includes separate men’s and women’s dorms; a separate sleeping room for a family, if needed; a commercial kitchen; dining and reception areas; showers and restrooms; space for the Community Closet; a storage area for guests’ belongings; kennel spaces; offices for staff and collaborators; and an outdoor courtyard with a warming station.
+During the summer of 2011, under the guidance and design of architect and board member, Vahid Mojarrab, contractors, volunteers, and former guests completely renovated the building, to include separate men’s and women’s dorms; a separate sleeping room for a family, if needed; a commercial kitchen; dining and reception areas; showers and restrooms; space for the Community Closet; a storage area for guests’ belongings; kennel spaces; offices for staff and collaborators; and an outdoor courtyard with a warming station.

 ICS is a 501(c)(3) nonprofit organization